Discovering links between blood clotting and breast cancer

 There is an increased risk of DVT (Deep Vein Thrombosis) in people with cancer as their blood appears to clot easier.
-Analysis of a group of patients with cancer and DVT show they have a worse prognosis – they appear to have more aggressive cancer than patients with cancer and no thrombosis.
+Analysis of a group of patients with cancer and DVT show they have a worse prognosis – they appear to have more aggressive cancer than patients with cancer and who don’t have thrombosis.

 Therefore, it appears that there may be a link between cancer and clotting.